Close Alert Banner

 • Single-lane traffic in effect during construction, managed by automated traffic signals

 • Lockview Rd. access will be closed; detour available via North Mary Lake Rd.
+This closure may be implemented prior to the start of main works.
+Please refer to Municipal 511 for up-to-date information.

 • Construction noise is expected, including some weekend work in accordance with local by-laws